Teens Who Frequently Use Technology Are More Likely To Develop ADHD, Study Finds

-Teenagers who spend a lot of time staring at their smartphones and engaging with social media and other digital pastimes are more likely to develop attention deficit / hyperactivity disorder according to new research, according to USA Today.
+Teenagers who spend a lot of time staring at their smartphones and engaging in social media and other digital pastimes are more likely to develop attention deficit/hyperactivity disorder according to new research, according to USA Today.

 Four years ago, academics at the University of Southern California launched a longitudinal case study with a target date of two years of observation, with the focus of their inquiry being whether or not the amount and frequency of digital media consumption amongst teens was in any way correlated or linked to the onset or prevalence of ADHD.